 The Ellen MacArthur Cancer Trust is a national charity that inspires young people aged 8-24 to believe in a brighter future living through and beyond cancer.

-Their mental wellbeing improves, and they start to re-establish their place in the world, getting back into education or work and reconnecting with their friends and families.
+Their mental wellbeing improves, and they start to re-establish their purpose and place in the world, getting back into education or work and reconnecting with their friends and families.
+They believe in a brighter future.

 Happily survival rates are increasing.
 But young people remain vulnerable after treatment as it comes at a time of rapid physical, emotional and social development.